What’s it all about?

 - Finchley’s location on the northernmost edge of London grants it great access to several golf clubs, including the Mill Hill Golf Club and Metro Golf Centre.
 If you’re looking for a challenge head to the local Finchley Golf Club, deemed to be one of the trickiest courses in London.

-- The area has several gyms and leisure centres, as well as excellent yoga studios like The Iyengar Yoga Studio.
+- The area has several gyms and leisure centres, including a David Lloyd gym, as well as excellent yoga studios like The Iyengar Yoga Studio.
 Finchley Lido Leisure Centre has two swimming pools, indoor and outdoor sporting facilities, a sauna and a dance studio.

 - Opposite East Finchley’s award winning allotments lies the public library, situated in a beautiful Art Deco listed building.
 It is a cornerstone of the community and is supported by the East Finchley Library Users Group.